jeremyaboyd/simplemvcjs/README.md

 While SimpleMVC is highly opinionated, we have a relatively lax project structure requirement.
 There is a specific structure for the core files required.
 ```
 /.env       - this is the dotenv file the sets your application's global variables
-/app.js     - this can be any name, but throughout documentation it will be refered to as your app.js
+/app.js     - this can be any name, but throughout documentation it will be refered to as app.js
 /views/     - the root directory for your view templates
 /static/    - the root directory for your static files - can be renamed with app.initStaticFiles('/path/to/static/files');
 ```